kmatton/ASR-Helper/README.md

 The directories included are:
 * Segmentation: scripts for segmenting audio files into regions of continuous speech.
-* Kaldi: scripts to support preparing audio files and running Kaldi ASR models.
+* asr-models-support: scripts for helping with training and running different ASR models.